tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 Docblocks
 ---------

-Docblocks are comments which contain annotations whic can be added to your code to make it possible to generate documentation about your codebase automatically.
+Docblocks are comments which contain annotations which can be added to your code to make it possible to generate documentation about your codebase automatically.
 One such too is phpDocumentor: http://www.phpdoc.org/

-This can be fantasically useful if you are building a library for others to use as you can generate great API documentation using it.
+This can be fantastically useful if you are building a library for others to use as you can generate great API documentation using it.

 There is however another use for it; we've already talked about typehints which, by enforcing the types of function arguments, provided an extra level of